-Their vulnerability and emotional isolation disrupts their sense of self and leads them to action.
-Actions remind them that they do indeed exist.
-The reality of action provides emotional stimulation to deal with feelings of emptiness, relief from the fear of remaining a child, and a distraction from the intolerable internal tension and conflict raging within them.
-Attaching to peers helps teens deal with the loss of identity felt by separating from their parents in addition to hormonal changes.
+disruption to their sense of self often leads adolescents to action.
+Actions remind them that they still exist, and provide emotional stimulation to counteract feelings of emptiness, relief from the fear of remaining a child and distraction from the intolerable internal tension and conflict.

 When they feel: